nautobot/nautobot-app-bgp-models/docs/dev/models.md

 A key motivation behind this design is the idea that the Source of Truth should take a network-wide view of the BGP configuration rather than a per-device view.
 This especially applies to the data models for autonomous systems (ASNs), BGP peerings, and network-wide templates (Peer Groups).

-The data models introduced by the BGP plugin support the following Nautobot features:
+The data models introduced by the BGP app support the following Nautobot features:

 - Rest API
 - GraphQL